nmlapre/ucr-cs100/assignments/hw/hw4-contributing/tutorials/bashrc/README.md

 Customizing .bashrc for Fun and Profit
 =====================

-> <em>"when you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create."</em>

-> <em>_why</em>

----
-<h2>Why</h2>

-Bash is a powerful tool.
-When I began using it, it seemed like a great dark chasm of unfamiliar abbreviations, with little to say but for the menacing flicker of a prompt.

-> <em> "WHAT DO YOU WANT FROM ME?!"
-He shouted one more into the void.
-This time, the void spoke with a didactic, booming voice. </em>

->  <em>"WHAT: command not found." </em>

->  <em> He resolved to try again tomorrow. </em>

-But, with time it became clear.
-The void was not a thing to fear, but a great friend and asset.
-After enough time spent working with Bash, the mouse became foreign, an aging friend of faded glory.
-Before long, Bash and I were doing everything together.
-It felt good.
-It felt right.

-> <em> "You know, you're the quiet type."
-He mentioned one day. </em>

->  <em> ... </em>

->  <em> He thought for a moment.
-"You know, you're the quiet type -v". </em>

->  <em> "You know what, you're right?
-By the way, how was your day today?
-The current time is 2:51 PM.
-You ar..." </em>
+<h2>Introduction</h2>

+<code>.bashrc</code> refers to the file that allows customization of [Bash](http://en.wikipedia.org/wiki/Bash_%28Unix_shell%29), located at <code>~/.bashrc</code>.
+Bash, as you may know, is a powerful tool.
+Customizing <code>.bashrc</code> will allow you to be a more efficient programmer in the Unix environment, since you can easily create and modify your own custom commands, variables, and functions to your taste.

-As it is important for a carpenter or blacksmith or accountant or meat butcher to know her tools, so is it important for a hacker to know hers.
-This guide will explore the path and the goal in customizing a bash profile via the bash configuration file, located at <code>~/.bashrc</code>, in order to create not just a workable, but liveable programming environment.
+As it is important for a carpenter or blacksmith or accountant or meat butcher to know and, importantly, be comfortable with, her tools, so is it important for a hacker to know hers.
+This guide will explore the path and the goal in customizing a bash profile via the bash configuration file, located at <code>~/.bashrc</code>, in order to create not just a workable, but enjoyable programming environment.

-<h2>Beginning</h2>
+<h2>Preliminary Information</h2>

-<code>~/.bashrc</code> is written in the bash syntax.
-This lanugage is very powerful, and is full of simple tools that will allow you to complete complex tasks succinctly.
+Before we delve into the possibilities, we should go over some basics of what we can user in `.bashrc` to create the file that we want. <code>~/.bashrc</code> is written in the bash syntax.
+This lanugage is very powerful, and is full of simple tools that will allow you to express complex commands succinctly.
 In the language, we find there are some constructs that will be useful to you in understanding and, more importantly, creating your own useful tools in Bash.

-> <em> During meditation, he opened his eyes suddenly.
-"I wish I could save things so that I could access them later." </em>

->  <em> The voice spoke.
-"Variables are the way." </em>
+Note that the `#` characters denotes the comment symbol.
+Everything after a `#` will be ignored when entered as a command.
+They are used in the

     okra='wogmalumpa'         # define a delicious variable
     echo ${okra}              # prints "wogmalumpa" to stdout, $okra also valid

-In the terminal, once <code>okra</code> is defined in <code>.bashrc</code>, one can check its existence by simply asking Bash this question:
+In the terminal, once <code>okra</code> is defined in <code>.bashrc</code>, one can check its value by typing the following into the terminal (the <code>$</code> denotes the prompt, don't type that).

     $ echo ${okra}              # prints "wogmalumpa"